Linuxfabrik/monitoring-plugins/check-plugins/sap-open-concur-com/README.md

   --insecure            This option explicitly allows insecure SSL
                         connections.
   --no-proxy            Do not use a proxy.
-  --service SERVICE     SAP Concur service to check.
-One of
+  --service {Analysis/Intelligence,Compleat (TMC Services),Expense,Imaging,Invoice,Mobile,Request,Travel,All}
-                        "Analysis/Intelligence", "Compleat (TMC Services)",
+                        SAP Concur service to check.
+One of "Analysis/Intelligence", "Compleat (TMC Services)",
                         "Expense", "Imaging", "Invoice", "Mobile", "Request",
                         "Travel", or simply "All".
 Check